TheFeThrone/RaumstatusmelderPi/README.md

 The code to be run is in the `Codes` directory
-You have to run (best with `screen`) both `detect.py` and `server.py` over python
+You have to run (best with `screen`) both `detect.py` and `server.py` over python I will add an automation to this soon

 ## Useful Tutorials